-Climate Action Plan - In order to improve the energy efficiency of municipally owned and/or operated facilities, the City has developed a Climate Action Plan.
+Climate Action Plan - To improve the energy efficiency of municipally owned and/or operated facilities, the City has developed a Climate Action Plan.
 Projects that support the Climate Action Plan have been identified in the CIP section of the budget.